microsoft/playwright/docs/src/getting-started-vscode-js.md

 ## Global Setup

-**Global setup** tests are run when you execute your first test.
-This runs only once and is useful for setting up a database or starting a server.
-You can manually run a **global setup** test by clicking the `Run global setup` option from the **Setup** section in the Playwright sidebar.
-You can also run **global teardown** tests by clicking the `Run global teardown` option.
+**Global setup** runs when you execute your first test.
+It runs only once and is useful for setting up a database or starting a server.
+You can manually run **global setup** by clicking the `Run global setup` option from the **Setup** section in the Playwright sidebar. **Global teardown** does not run by default; you need to manually initiate it by clicking the `Run global teardown` option.

 Global setup will re-run when you debug tests as this ensures an isolated environment and dedicated setup for the test.